-I feel it's prudent that I preface this blog with the fact that I am NOT a vulnerability researcher.
+I feel it's prudent to preface this blog with the fact that I am NOT a vulnerability researcher.
 I took a class on exploit development.
 I even got Ret2libc to work, like once.
 So, I guess you could say that I stayed at a Holiday Inn last night.

-Let's take a moment to talk about vulnerability research
+Let's talk about vulnerability research for a moment

 Allow me to introduce "Taviso"

-Tavis Ormandy (aka "Taviso"), who is a very successful vulnerability researcher and also employed by Google as a part of their Project Zero initiative, is a large part of why this blog post exists.
+Tavis Ormandy (aka "Taviso"), who is an extremely successful vulnerability researcher, and is also employed by Google as a part of their Project Zero initiative, is a large part of why this blog post exists.
 If you’re not familiar with Project Zero, it’s an initiative that focuses on identifying zero day vulnerabilities and responsibly disclosing them to vendors, so that they may be fixed in a timely manner.

-Anyway, Tavis has torn apart security products by a number of vendors -- Sophos, ESET, Kaspersky, Avast, FireEye, AVG, Comodo, Malwarebytes, Avira, TrendMicro, Symantec, and McAfee.
+Anyway, Tavis has torn apart security products by a number of vendors–Sophos, ESET, Kaspersky, Avast, FireEye, AVG, Comodo, Malwarebytes, Avira, TrendMicro, Symantec, and McAfee.
 He found the vulnerabilities, made some snappy comments in the Project Zero bug tracker, as well as on social media, the issues got fixed, then the details got released.
 No harm, no foul.
 Nobody seemed to have a problem with it at the time.
-Maybe it was because, by and far, most security researchers treat antivirus with disdain.
+Maybe it was because most security researchers treat antivirus with disdain.
 After all, antivirus is dead, right?

 Enter: The password manager bug situation

 What’s interesting is that the TrendMicro vulnerability, linked in the paragraph above, piqued the interest of other security researchers.
 They specifically asked Taviso to have a look at password managers.
 So he did and, to nobody’s surprise, he found bugs.